Erbology

 Vegan

 From our school lunches to our work fruit bowl, the humble apple has been by our sides throughout our lives.
-Let’s celebrate its unique flavour in this delicious fruity smoothie.
+Let’s celebrate its unique flavor in this delicious fruity smoothie.

 In celebration of apples